The interface shift

 Operations

-A finance ops manager says: "Flag any invoice discrepancies over $500 between QuickBooks and our CRM, and send me a daily summary."
+Reconcile data across systems.
+Monitor pipelines and escalate anomalies.
+Generate reports without manual queries.
+A finance ops manager says "flag any invoice discrepancies over $500 between QuickBooks and our CRM, and send me a daily summary."
 The system handles the comparison, logging, and notifications.
 When pipelines fail, automation escalates to the right person based on context, not static routing rules.
-Weekly reports that used to require a data analyst now generate on request through conversation.

 Revenue Operations

+Enrich leads from multiple sources.
+Route prospects based on fit signals.
+Keep CRM records accurate automatically.
 A RevOps leader tells the system: "When new leads come in, check their company size, tech stack, and recent funding.
 Score them against our ICP and route to the right rep." Previously, this required three different tools, manual data entry, and a weekly cleanup process.
-Now the workflow runs continuously, adapts when ICP criteria change, and keeps every record current without human intervention.
+Now the workflow runs continuously and adapts when criteria change.

 Customer Success Operations

+Triage tickets by intent, not keywords.
+Pull customer context instantly.
+Escalate intelligently based on history.
 A CS Ops manager explains: "Route billing issues to the billing team, but if the customer has had three billing issues in the last month, escalate directly to a manager with full context."
 The system understands the intent behind tickets, pulls relevant history, and routes intelligently.
-Escalation rules evolve through conversation as the team learns what works.

 Internal Tooling